 - “Why are you so difficult?”

-As Dr. Jane Nelsen of “Positive Discipline” says, “Where did we get the crazy idea that in order to make kids do well, we have to first make them feel bad?”
-The opposite is true: “Kids do better when they feel better.”
+As Dr. Jane Nelsen of “Positive Discipline” says, “Where did we get the crazy idea that in order to make children do well, we have to first make them feel bad?”
+The opposite is true: “Children do better when they feel better.”
 When kids feel connected, respected, empowered, encouraged, and safe, they do better.
 We all do.

-So here are three wonderful ways to give the gift of encouragement to your kids this holiday season:
+So, here are three simple ways to give the gift of encouragement to your children this holiday season:

 Descriptive Encouragement: “I noticed . . .

 . . . you got dressed all by yourself.”